kubecost/docs/containerstats-pipeline.md

 but not _available_ (the pipeline has not yet built and loaded a complete set of data into the store).

+## Usage in Kubecost APIs

+### Request right-sizing recommendation (v2)

+The primary user of ContainerStats pipeline data is v2 of the request right- sizing recommendation API.
+ContainerStats data is used for quantile-based recommendations.
+Review the doc for this feature [here](/api-request-right-sizing-v2.md).

+### Debugging

+There is an API for introspecting pipeline data available at `/model/containerstats/quantiles`.
+It does not have a stable schema and is not supported as an official product feature.
+It is only intended for limited debugging.

 ## Logs

 All ContainerStats-related log messages should contain `ContainerStats` or `ContainerStatsSet`.
-The pipeline logs a few things at INFO level to show that the pipeline is running successfully.
-Much greater detail is available at the DEBUG level.
+The pipeline logs a few things at `INFO` level to show that the pipeline is running successfully.
+Much greater detail is available at the `DEBUG` level.
 See [the official instructions](https://github.com/kubecost/cost-analyzer-helm-chart#adjusting-log-output) to learn how to change the log level.

 ## Configuration